 After speaking with Tania Hernandez-Andersen several times about the internship and the projects I would be a part of, I couldn’t wait to get started.
 Since joining LSA in late January, I have truly enjoyed every minute.
 From a very welcoming orientation to working on event planning for the LSA 2015 Annual Conference, I have been able to try a little bit of everything.
 I am so thankful for this opportunity to be fully immersed into the marketing and communication department here at LSA.

-Some interesting projects that I have been working on while here include preparation for both the CEO Academy and the Lutheran Leadership Summit, updating website pages, developing a social media strategy, creating a marketing calendar and working on many elements of event preparation for the Annual Conference in San Antonio, TX.
+Some interesting projects that I have been working on while here include preparation for the Lutheran Leadership Summit, updating website pages, developing a social media strategy, creating a marketing calendar and working on many elements of event preparation for the Annual Conference in San Antonio, TX.

 One of many aspects that I love about working for LSA is that due to the small staff size, I am able to interact with several departments and see how it all comes together under one organization.
 I am gaining great experience in the world of marketing and communications that go far beyond what I have learned in the classroom, and from this I know I am headed in the right direction for work after graduation.
 It also doesn’t get much better than walking past the Capitol building on my left and the Library of Congress on my right to start my day each morning.